wilkinnh/push_notification_to_mqtt/README.md

 | Android  | :white_check_mark: |
 | iOS      | :x:                |

-## Why use this?

-This app can allow you to create automations for your smart home based on 3rd party push notifications.
+## Usage examples

-### Basic usage
+### Bus alert

 Let's say you have an app that lets you know when the bus is nearby.
 Even if the bus app doesn't intergrate with your smart home, you can now pick up on those push notifications and trigger your home to flash the lights or announce on a speaker that the bus is almost here.

-### Advanced usage - Sports
+### Package delivery

+Got a package delivered by Amazon?
+You can pick up on their notification and trigger your home to alert you of your awaiting package.

+### Sport updates

 Want your home to celebrate with you when your team scores?
 You can pick up on the same push notifications that you already get from your favorite sports app and trigger automations for your home.